ForModLabUHel/forClimate/README_mottiprebas.md

 `mottiprebas.py` runs Motti workbench and PREABAS interchangeably and lets PREABAS to produce a set of coefficients for Motti to take the warming climate into account in simulations.

-First, find `mottiprebas.py` in forClimate and locate the three lines in the beginning of the file for RHOME, MOTTI_LOCATION, MOTTIWB and DECIMALPOINT:
+First, find `mottiprebas.py` in forClimate and locate the four lines in the beginning of the file for RHOME, MOTTI_LOCATION, MOTTIWB and DECIMALPOINT:

 ```python